Band on the Run: Recording

-The band and their entourage arrived in Lagos on 9 August 1973.
+The band and their entourage arrived in Lagos on 30 August 1973, returning to London late on 22 September.
 EMI's studio, located on Wharf Road in the suburb of Apapa, was ramshackle and under-equipped.
 The control desk was faulty and there was only one tape machine, a Studer 8-track.
 The band rented houses near the airport in Ikeja, an hour away from the studio.
-McCartney, Linda and their three children stayed in one, while Laine, his wife JoJo, Emerick, and Wings' two roadies stayed in another.
+McCartney, Linda, and their three children stayed in one, while Laine, his wife JoJo, Emerick, and Wings' two roadies stayed in another.

 The group established a routine of recording during the week and playing tourist on the weekends.
-McCartney temporarily joined a local country club, where he would spend most mornings.
-The band would be driven to the studio in the early afternoon where recording would last into the late evening and sometimes early morning.
-To make up for the departed band members, McCartney would play drums and lead guitar parts, in addition to his contributions on bass guitar, with Laine playing rhythm guitar and Linda adding keyboards.
+McCartney temporarily joined a local country club, where he spent most mornings.
+The band was driven to the studio in the early afternoon, and recording would last into the late evening or early morning.
+To compensate for the departed band members, McCartney played, in addition to his contributions on bass guitar, the drum and lead guitar parts, with Laine playing rhythm guitar and Linda adding keyboards.
 The first track they recorded at Apapa was "Mamunia", the title for which McCartney appropriated from the name of a hotel in Marrakesh where Wings had stayed in April 1973.

 Several of the songs on Band on the Run reflect themes of escape and freedom, while the structure of the album recalled the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band and Abbey Road.
-The song "Band on the Run" was partly inspired by a remark George Harrison had made during one of the many business meetings the Beatles attended in 1969, in an effort to address the problems afflicting their Apple Corps enterprise.
-Four years later, the album's creation coincided with what author Peter Doggett terms McCartney's "moral victory in the debate over Allen Klein", as Harrison, John Lennon and Ringo Starr now became embroiled in litigation against Klein – the business manager they had appointed to run Apple in 1969, despite strong opposition from McCartney.
+The song "Band on the Run" was partly inspired by a remark George Harrison had made during one of the many business meetings the Beatles attended in 1969 in an effort to address the problems afflicting their Apple Corps enterprise.
+Four years later, the album's creation coincided with what author Peter Doggett terms McCartney's "moral victory in the debate over Allen Klein", as Harrison, John Lennon, and Ringo Starr now became embroiled in litigation against Klein – the business manager they had appointed to run Apple in 1969, despite strong opposition from McCartney.
 Doggett writes that McCartney was perhaps liberated creatively by this recent development, resulting in Band on the Run bearing "a frothy self-confidence that was reminiscent of the Beatles at their most productive".